l0k0ms/workshops/log-workshop-4/steps/log-parsing.md

-Time for your first exersise, the goal here is to parse the collected Apache log in order to extract all usefull information and assign them to a standard attribute.
+Time for your first exercise, the goal here is to parse the collected Apache log in order to extract all useful information and assign them to a standard attribute.

-_Pro tip: To help you in this exersie, check the exemples from the [Datadog Log Parsing documentation](https://docs.datadoghq.com/logs/processing/parsing/)._
+_Pro tip: To help you in this exercise, check the exemples from the [Datadog Log Parsing documentation](https://docs.datadoghq.com/logs/processing/parsing/)._

 Exercise: